alexrudall/anthropic/README.md

 Use the [Anthropic API](https://docs.anthropic.com/claude/reference/getting-started-with-the-api) with Ruby! 🌌❤️

-This is very much a WIP and probably doesn't work as I don't have access to the Anthropic API as yet, but it will get a lot better once I do!
-Hopefully very soon :D
+You can apply for access to the API [here](https://docs.anthropic.com/claude/docs/getting-access-to-claude).

 [Ruby AI Builders Discord](https://discord.gg/k4Uc224xVD)